Cake Mix Cinnamon Rolls

 Cake mix may seem like an unlikely place to find an amazing cinnamon roll recipe, but these irresistible glazed Cake Mix Cinnamon Rolls are easy to make and versatile.

-This recipe makes two pans of cinnamon rolls for a total of 24 rolls.
-They are still the soft, tender rolls you know and love.
+This recipe makes two pans of gooey cinnamon rolls for a total of 24 rolls, so you can gather the whole family together.
 I’ll highlight the differences and what a cake mix adds to a cinnamon roll below.

 • Flavor: This is made with a cake mix, but if you use a white or yellow cake mix, you’ll have that traditional cinnamon roll flavor you know and love.
 Sweet, warm cinnamon and topped with a vanilla glaze.